pantheon-systems/documentation/source/docs/articles/sites/redis-as-a-caching-backend.md

  ![](/source/docs/assets/images/desk_images/71423.png)
  - For Drupal 6 visit  `admin/settings/performance/cache-backend` and you should be able to see the available backends and their statuses.

 ### Using Redis with Drupal 8
- At this time, sites running Drupal 8 cannot use Redis.
+At this time, sites running Drupal 8 cannot use Redis, because there isn't a Drupal 8 release of the Redis module yet.
 Check the status on the [Redis project page](https://www.drupal.org/project/redis), or view to the [Port Redis issue queue](https://www.drupal.org/node/2233413)for updates.

 ## Using the Redis Command-Line Client